QuentinAndre/Website/content/post/clean-analyze-distbuilder-data-python/index.md

 from scipy import stats
 ```

-**This tutorial is for R users.
-If you are using Python, check out [this other tutorial instead!](https://quentinandre.net/post/clean-analyze-distbuilder-data-r)**
+**This tutorial is for Python users.
+If you are using R, check out [this other tutorial instead!](https://quentinandre.net/post/clean-analyze-distbuilder-data-r)**

 You have just completed a simple distribution builder study on a Qualtrics.